jammsen/docker-palworld-dedicated-server/docs/ENV_VARS.md

 | `WEBHOOK_UPDATE_VALIDATION_TITLE`       | The title for the update validation webhook       | `Updating and validating server`        | Message           |
 | `WEBHOOK_UPDATE_VALIDATION_DESCRIPTION` | The description for the update validation webhook | `Server is being updated and validated` | Message           |
 | `WEBHOOK_UPDATE_VALIDATION_COLOR`       | The color for the update validation webhook       | `2849520`                               | Color (see below) |

-> [!WARNING]
->
-> Please note that Hex-Colors are not supported.
-Instead, use the Decimal representation of the color.
-> To convert a Hex-Color to its Decimal representation, you can use online tools such as [SpyColor](https://www.spycolor.com/).
-> After finding the Decimal representation, add it to the color field.
-Using Hex-Colors will cause errors.

 [Back to main](../README.md#environment-variables)